-Mail Exchange (Optional) Enter the address of your mail exchange server, so emails to your DynDNS address go to your mail server.
+Mail Exchange (Optional) Enter the address of your mail exchange server, so e-mails to your DynDNS address go to your mail server.

-Backup MX This option allows the Mail eXchange (MX) server to be a backup.
-To disable this option, keep the default, Disabled.
-To enable the option, select Enabled.
+Backup MX This feature allows the Mail eXchange (MX) server to be a backup.
+To disable this feature, keep the default, Disabled.
+To enable the feature, select Enabled.
 If you are not sure which setting to select, keep the default, Disabled.